There is a formula (of sorts) to storytelling, but that formula should always be framed in terms of principles, and not concretes.

 And so on, ad-infinitum.

-This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, principles — and chooses instead to overload the brain with endless commands that come without any real explication of fundamentals.
-And yet it is only by grasping the fundamentals behind any given thing that people can grasp the full nature of what they’re doing.
+This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, in principles — and chooses instead to overload the brain with endless commands that come without any real explication of fundamentals but are only demands.
+And yet it is only by grasping the fundamentals behind any given thing that people will grasp the full nature of whatever it is they’re doing.

 I assure you that every single rule you’ll ever read has been successfully broken by writers whose books endure and will continue to endure.
-The people who memorize and compile these laundry lists, however, do not, for the most part, write durable literature.
+The people who memorize — and, even more, the people who compile — these boring laundry lists don’t write durable literature.